NeilHobbs/polyres/README.md

                                   minimum.resistance.value = 0,
                                   maximum.resistance.value = 5000)
 ```
 Running the above code would return a value of 900 (Your value will depend on your ```desired.resistance``` and ```desired.survival.proportion``` combination .
 Which will be the *half.population.bioassay.survival.resistance* parameter that is used throughout the rest of the model and code.
+Our preference was to have it such that a 10% bioassay survival gave a Polygenic Resistance Score of 100; as a result our corresponding 50% bioassay survival was 900.

 ##### Step 2: The ```bioassay_survival_to_resistance``` and ```resistance_to_bioassay_survival``` functions